hilaryosborne/wordpress/README.md

 All JS and SCSS development is done within the src folder.
 When webpack is run a dist folder will be created within the theme folder.
 A webpack helper class will include the compiled JS and CSS assets within your theme.

-Be sure to run yarn install and then yarn build:dev when you first setting up your project
+Be sure to run npm install and then npm run build:dev when you first setting up your project

 ### Adding plugins